a-443/gazebo_sekirei2020_model_with_continuous_track/README.md

 ![image](https://user-images.githubusercontent.com/34676615/89340159-43fba000-d6da-11ea-8af0-af709ff91d04.png)

 This package includes the robot model for gazebo.
 The model has 6 continuous tracks and 2 RGB cameras.
 Continuous tracks are simulated on the plugin shown following.
-Also this package was developed referencing the example by plugin developer.
+Also this package was designed referring to the example by plugin developer.

 * plugin: [gazebo_continuous_track][1]
 * example by plugin developer: [gazebo_continuous_track_example][2]